hl7au/au-fhir-childhealth/pages/_includes/profiles.md

 ## Patient Profiles
 * [NCDHC Patient](StructureDefinition-ncdhc-patient.html) - Demographic details of the Patient.

+## Consent Profiles
+* [NCDHC Consent Details](StructureDefinition-ncdhc-consent.html) - Consent profile to record access and use of patient record in NCDHC program.

 ## Orders and Observation Profiles
 * [NCDHC Estimated Gestation](StructureDefinition-ncdhc-observation-estimated-gestation.html) - Observation profile to record gestational age in weeks and days (usually equivalent to length of pregnancy).
 * [NCDHC Congenital anomalies of the newborn](StructureDefinition-ncdhc-observation-birth-abnormalities.html) - Observation profile to record physical problems identified with the baby at, or shortly after birth.
 E.g. cleft lip/palate, extensive bruising, cephalohematoma etc.